Mohalla Jam-e-shifa

 Mohalla Jam-e-Shifa is located in Peshawar, Khyber Pakhtunkhwa, Pakistan.
-It is a prominent street of Mattani, The name is Derived from a clinic named Jam-e-Shifa of Doctor Jamshed Khan.
+It is a prominent street of Mattani.
+The name is derived from a clinic named Jam-e-Shifa of Doctor Jamshed Khan.

 History

-There was a small lake in the Mohalla Jam-e-shifa, which about 10 years ago was demolished and a Masjid and a Madrasa were constructed.
-The street had few houses at start but with the start of 21st century it got two markets and most of the houses were refurnished.
+There was a small lake in the Mohalla Jam-e-Shifa, which about 10 years ago was demolished and a mosque and a Madrasa constructed.
+The street had few houses in the beginning but by the start of the 21st century it got two markets and most of the houses were refurnished.